-Music courses at UCM are taught by experienced, caring faculty members who offer specialized instruction in diverse music disciplines.
-Twenty of the department's 22 full-time faculty members have doctoral degrees, and all teach beginning and advanced classes.
-Their busy schedules include solo and ensemble recitals, master classes, workshops, and adjudication.
-In addition, music faculty members are often engaged in scholarly activities that include book projects and articles for professional journals.
+All Major and Minor music courses are taught by experienced faculty who offer specialized instruction in diverse music disciplines.
+Most of the full time faculty members have doctoral degrees, and all teach beginning and advanced classes.
+Besides teaching, many perform recitals, teach master classes and workshops, and adjudicate competitions both on and off campus.
+Additionally, many pursue other scholarly activities including writing books and articles, and creating compositions and recordings.